dorshinar/blog/content/blog/arrowed-rect/rectangular-speech-bubble-with-pure-css.md

 }
 ```

-Let me explain what goes on here as there are multiple aspects in play here.
+Let me explain what goes on here as there are multiple aspects in play.
 First, we need 2 `text>div`s - one for the border and one for the arrow.

 The border must be slightly taller and wider, as it must stick out from the top, bottom and right just a bit, hence the `css>height: calc(var(--arrowHeight) + 0.5px);` and `css>width: calc(var(--arrowWidth) + 0.5px);`.